In the U.S.A., swarms of mosquitoes are particularly all over the place at the Metro Atlanta region as claimed by Orkin Pest Control.

 The leaves of your geraniums will turn yellow and rot if you water them too much.
 These can tolerate huge periods of dryness or dry soil much better than dealing with long periods of wetness or wet soil.
 Keep the soil fairly dry and minimize moisture.
 Don’t water the leaves; just directly water the soil.

-Mosquitoes are annoying bugs that don’t only irritate your skin with itchiness.
+that don’t only irritate your skin with itchiness.
 These vampire bugs can also serve as carriers of diseases like malaria and dengue.
 It therefore pays to have all-natural mosquito repellents.

 Just remember that you can amplify the positive effects of these repellents by breaking their leaves then rubbing the oil directly on your skin.
 Certain plants smell quite good too, as in the case of lavender and peppermint.
 Garlic stinks though so maybe you should keep it planted instead.